csebryam/ofac-sdn/README.md

 # OfacSdn
 This gem provides the OFAC `sdn.xml` as an easy to use Ruby hash.
-This allows you to conduct your own search criteria in your own system.
+This allows you to conduct your own search criteria on your own system.

 You can find the OFAC downloads here:
 [OFAC Downloads](https://www.treasury.gov/ofac/downloads)